 4 Translating SNOMED CT®

-Snomed CT® is a terminology created in English and translated into other languages to find national use.
+Snomed CT® is a terminology created in US English and translated into other languages to find national use.
 SNOMED CT® is a clinical terminology that is increasingly based on ontological principles.

 To me it is not clear how the terminology "can increasingly be guided by ontological principles"?
-In my opinion, the SNOMED CT terminology (i.e. the terms used to refer to SNOMED concepts) is always/per definitionem guided by the ontological model used to build the terminology from the beginning.
+In my opinion, the SNOMED CT terminology (i.e. the terms used to refer to SNOMED concepts) is always/per definition guided by the ontological model used to build the terminology from the beginning.
 Some concepts may change their position in the conceptual network because the relationships change for a reason, but that does not mean that the ontological approach has changed.
 This needs to be elaborated.
 This section also shows that it is necessary to describe clearly from the beginning what is meant by "ontology"/"ontological principles" and "terminology".

 It is not within the scope of these guidelines to discuss the inconsistencies of the English source terminology, but it should be noted that the core terminology of SNOMED CT® (international release) is not perfect and that for this reason the architecture of SNOMED CT® is undergoing major modifications to improve it.
 These facts require vigilance on the part of the members of the translation team, who must examine and analyse the relationships between the individual concepts in order to clarify the meaning of a term in the terminological context.